-- Appropriates \$2,454,000 annually in 2023-24 through 2025-26; including \$1,313,000 General Fund; \$791,000 Central Service Cost Recovery Fund; and \$350,000 Special Fund, and approves reductions of \$4,877,000 in 2026-27 and 2027-28 that are included in the Governor's Budget estimated cost proposal which reflected an expected contract term of five years for the renewal instead of only three years. - Approves \$545,000 from the General Fund and \$379,000 from the Central Service Cost Recovery Fund, for a total of \$924,000 in 2023-24 and annually thereafter, to convert 6 temporary positions to permanent to ensure that all of SCO's financial reporting functions related to the Legacy system are successfully transitioned to FI\$Cal, including handling of departmental accounting information and processes while using FI\$Cal to produce annually and on-time the Annual Comprehensive Financial report, the Budgetary/Legal Basis Annual Report, and other reports. - Authorizes \$1,920,000 from the General Fund and \$1,335,000 from the Central Service Cost Recovery Fund, for a total of \$3,255,000 in 2023-24, as well as \$1,912,000 from the General Fund and \$1,328,000 from the Central Service Cost Recovery Fund, for a total of \$3,240,000 in 2024-25 and annually thereafter, to provide 6 positions and provide for contract resources to support the maintenance and operations of the FI\$Cal Integrated Solution including providing support to the FI\$Cal departments. - Funds \$318,000 in 2023-24 and \$295,000 annually thereafter from the Unclaimed Property Fund for 3 positions and to support implementation and operation of a Voluntary Compliance Program (VCP) pursuant to Chapter 282, Statutes of 2022 (Assembly Bill (AB) 2280). - Reappropriates \$83.2 million in funding from the Budget Act of 2022 for the California State Payroll system future solution costs, subject to approval of the California Department of Technology's PAL Stage 4 and notification to the Joint Legislative Budget Committee.
+- Appropriates \$2,454,000 annually in 2023-24 through 2025-26; including \$1,313,000 General Fund; \$791,000 Central Service Cost Recovery Fund; and \$350,000 Special Fund, and approves reductions of \$4,877,000 in 2026-27 and 2027-28 that are included in the Governor's Budget estimated cost proposal which reflected an expected contract term of five years for the renewal instead of only three years. - Approves \$545,000 from the General Fund and \$379,000 from the Central Service Cost Recovery Fund, for a total of \$924,000 in 2023-24 and annually thereafter, to convert 6 temporary positions to permanent to ensure that all of SCO's financial reporting functions related to the Legacy system are successfully transitioned to FI\$Cal, including handling of departmental accounting information and processes while using FI\$Cal to produce annually and on-time the Annual Comprehensive Financial report, the Budgetary/Legal Basis Annual Report, and other reports. - Authorizes \$1,920,000 from the General Fund and \$1,335,000 from the Central Service Cost Recovery Fund, for a total of \$3,255,000 in 2023-24, as well as \$1,912,000 from the General Fund and \$1,328,000 from the Central Service Cost Recovery Fund, for a total of \$3,240,000 in 2024-25 and annually thereafter, to provide 6 positions and provide for contract resources to support the maintenance and operations of the FI\$Cal Integrated Solution including providing support to the FI\$Cal departments. - Funds \$318,000 in 2023-24 and \$295,000 annually thereafter from the Unclaimed Property Fund for 3 positions and to support implementation and operation of a Voluntary Compliance Program (VCP) pursuant to Chapter 282, Statutes of 2022 (Assembly Bill (AB) 2280).

+Reappropriates \$83.2 million in funding from the Budget Act of 2022 for the California State Payroll system future solution costs, subject to approval of the California Department of Technology's PAL Stage 4 and notification to the Joint Legislative Budget Committee.
 Approves an additional \$21.3M for project implementation.
-Rejects \$28.4M for Department Agency Readiness Team activities.
-Includes placeholder budget bill language to direct the State Controller's Office and the California Department of Human Resources to work with processing departments on identifying and requesting the necessary amount of funding and positions through the 2024-25 budget process.
+Provides \$16,800,000 for Department Agency Readiness Team activities.
+Adopts budget bill language to direct the State Controller's Office and the California Department of Human Resources to work with processing departments on identifying the additional departmental resources or staff needed to complete organizational change management activities.